Vynewine/vyne-web/README.md

 ## README

 ### Step 1:
+Make sore you have these installed.
+Ruby 2.1.2
-Have Ruby 2.1.2 and Rails 4.1.4 ready to go.
+Rails 4.1.4
+Heroku Toolbelt

 ### Step 2:
-Clone the repository
+Clone this repository

 ### Step 3:
 This system uses PostgreSQL.